Affordable Gummy Vitamins Without the Hidden Tradeoffs

 5) Flavor and color can cost more than you’d expect

 Vitamins are only part of the cost story.
-Flavor systems, acids, and color choices can narrow your processing window and create consistency challenges that drive rejects or slow packaging.
+Flavor systems, acids, and color choices narrow your processing window and create consistency issues that drive rejects or slow packaging.

-- Some acid systems can increase stickiness or make processing less forgiving
+• Some acid systems increase stickiness or make processing less forgiving

-- Color systems can be sensitive to heat and light, creating tighter QC expectations
+• Color systems are sensitive to heat and light, creating tighter QC expectations

-When flavor and color are selected with manufacturability in mind, the product usually runs faster and stays more consistent-two direct levers for affordability.
+When you select flavor and color with manufacturability in mind, the product runs faster and stays more consistent—two direct levers for affordability.

 6) Packaging is part of the formulation (whether you plan for it or not)